No Sign Of Automatic Equipment Failure On Asiana 777

 The aircraft's pilots have said in interviews with the NTSB that the auto-throttle had been set to keep the plane flying at the proper speed, according to Hersman, and it remains unclear why the jet lost speed and why the pilots failed to notice the problem.

 Hersman said the cockpit voice recorder showed that none of the three pilots on the flight deck said anything about speed until about 9 seconds before the crash.
 One of the pilots did raise a concern about "sink rate," or the speed of descent, prior to that, but Hersman did not provide further details.

 The charred wreckage of the plane will be cut up and removed from the airport runway beginning on Thursday evening, Hersman said.

 A final report on the crash will likely come in about a year.

-In five detailed press briefings since the crash, Hersman has painted a picture of a flight crew which inexplicably failed to correct an approach where the plane came in too low, too slow and off-center on a clear day with little wind.
+In five detailed press briefings since the crash, Hersman has painted a picture of a flight crew which inexplicably failed to correct an approach where the plane came in too low, too slow and off-centre on a clear day with little wind.
 She has declined to speculate on the cause of the crash.

 The briefings have drawn criticism from an airline pilots' union and others, who say the release of so much information from flight recorders and other sources at an early stage of the investigation has unfairly suggested the pilots were at fault.